copy and paste this google map to your website or blog!

 All About Couverture Chocolate | Cococo Chocolatiers Couverture is the usual term for top-quality chocolate Couverture is different from consumer grade chocolate because it contains extra cocoa butter — a higher percentage of cocoa butter relative to cocoa mass

-Chocolate Couverture - Definition Detailed Explanation - Types of . . .
+Chocolate Couverture - Definition Detailed Explanation . . .
 Chocolate couverture is a high-quality chocolate that is specifically designed for melting and coating confections It is made with a higher percentage of cocoa butter compared to regular chocolate, which gives it a smoother texture and a glossy finish when melted and solidified